Apply for a Tourist E-Visa

 Longer length/ Multiple Entry Visas for India

-If you are travelling through India for more than 60 days, or need to depart and re-enter India during your trip, you will need to apply for your tourist visa in person by scheduling an appointment to visit an Application Centre in the UK, or you can apply by post.
+If you are entering the country at any other airport or land checkpoint that hasn’t been mentioned on the e-TVisa website, you will need to apply for your tourist visa in person by scheduling an appointment to visit an Application Centre in the UK, or you can apply by post.
 For more information on applying, you can visit the India Visa Information website.

 Both of the above methods are quite long-winded, so we’ve teamed up with the Visa Machine, who will guide you through the form-filling process, attend the regional centre on your behalf, collect your passport & visa for you when it’s ready and send it back immediately.
 The whole process can be turned around in just a week or two.